LOADING ...

 She called for her mother and inquired as to location,

-But there was no answer, and there were no ratty
+But was no answer, and there were no ratty platforms

-Anywhere in the apartment, only a of broken glass
+Anywhere in the apartment, only a pile of glass

-Lay here special shoes in a tattered heap.
+Lay here tinfoil shoes in a tattered heap.

 This was not a decision,

-Given that was biting at her heels and barking very loudly.
+Given that mike was at her heels and barking very loudly.

-She leapt over the and had just enough time to grab some
+She over the mongrel and had just enough time to grab some

 and some tape, before mike lunged.